apache/yetus/asf-site-src/source/documentation/in-progress.html.md

   --skipprnorep         Skip Private & Not Replaceable
 ```

+You can mark a file to be ignored by shelldocs by adding "SHELLDOC-IGNORE" as a comment in its own line.

 # Yetus Audience Annotations

 Audience Annotations allows you to use Java Annotations to denote which parts of your Java library is publicly consumable and which parts are reserved for a more restricted use.
 It also provides doclets and examples for generating javadocs limited by audience.